Dr. Darnon received his M. Sc. and Ph.D. from Grenoble University, France, in 2007.

 Since 2015, he is assigned to CNRS/LN2 (Laboratory of Nanotechnologies and Nanosystems) at Université de Sherbrooke, Canada, where he uses plasma processes to improve solar cells and integrated circuits packaging performance.

-Dr. Darnon is member of the CSTIC, SPIE-AL, PESM and JNTE conference committees and has co-authored more than 80 publications, books, conference proceedings and patents.
+Dr. Darnon is member of the CSTIC, SPIE-AL, PESM and JNTE conference committees and has co-authored more than 100 publications, books, conference proceedings and patents.
+He is also an elected member of Plasma Science and Technology Division (PSTD) executive committee of the American Vacuum Society (AVS)

 Course 088 Plasma Etching for CMOS Technology and ULSI Applications.